CausesBy Mayo Clinic Staff

-Your normal body temperature varies throughout the day — it's lower in the morning and higher in the late afternoon and evening.
-In fact, your normal temperature can range from about 97 F (36.1 C) to 99 F (37.2 C).
-Although most people consider 98.6 F (37 C) normal, your temperature may vary by a degree or more.
-Other factors, such as your menstrual cycle or heavy exercise, can affect your temperature.
+Normal body temperature varies throughout the day — it's lower in the morning and higher in the late afternoon and evening.
+Although most people consider 98.6 F (37 C) normal, your body temperature can vary by a degree or more — from about 97 F (36.1 C) to 99 F (37.2 C) — and still be considered normal.
+Factors such as your menstrual cycle or heavy exercise can affect your temperature.

 - A virus

 - A bacterial infection